pbs-assess/csas-style/README.md

 1. Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
 Brittany is checking (but has now left).
 Not sure of current status of this.

-1. No dotted lines in Tables or (I think) vertical lines.
+1. No dotted lines in Tables, apparently vertical lines are okay.

 1. No side-by-side figures with separate captions; i.e. must all be the same figure.